VfxCristi4no/Ninebot-G30-ESC-modding/README.md

 #### Capacitors

-We can differentiate between two types: upways and sideways.
+We can differentiate between two types: upway facing and sideways.
 Depending on how big your caps are and which ESC generation you have, you have to decide how to solder the caps.
 However, if you solder sideways, you have to calculate how exactly you have to bend the poles before soldering them.

 <a href="https://youtu.be/Y7v0167aYW4?si=0G6yncKXaa-pSXLS"><img src="pictures/How-to-solder-capacitors.png"